kitnato/neverquest/source/data/manual.md

 #### Gems

 Gems are items that can be socketed into gear.
-They are dropped by [bosses](#bosses), one at stage 10 and one more for each boss encounter after that.
-For example, four gems are dropped by the boss on stage 25 if it's defeated for the first time.
-If a boss has already been defeated on a particular stage, visiting it again will drastically reduce the chance to drop each of its gems.
+They are dropped by [bosses](#bosses), and more are dropped per boss additional the higher the wilderness [stage](#wilderness) is.
+If a boss has already been defeated on a particular stage, visiting it again will drastically reduce the chance to drop any gems.

-Up to 5 gems can be applied to a piece of gear.
+Only a certain amount of gems can be applied to a piece of gear.
 Once applied, gems cannot be removed or transferred to a different piece of gear.

 The gem types are the following, associated with their corresponding [elemental damage](#elemental-damage) types: